Coronavirus Disease 2019 (COVID-19)

 ARUP SARS-CoV-2 Assay Gene Targets

 The assays can detect the Alpha, Beta, Delta, Gamma, and Omicron variants of SARS-CoV-2.
-Currently, there is no difference in treatment based on the specific SARS-CoV-2 variant.
+Currently, there have been no detected mutations or viral variants that will not be detected by the assay offered by ARUP Laboratories.
+There is no difference in treatment based on the specific SARS-CoV-2 variant.

-More information about COVID-19 variants can be found on the CDC’s website.1 Additionally, you can refer to this U.S. Food and Drug Administration (FDA)2 resource for more information about SARS-CoV-2 variants and their possible impact on laboratory testing.
+More information about COVID-19 variants can be found on the CDC’s website.2 Additionally, you can refer to this U.S. Food and Drug Administration (FDA)3 resource for more information about SARS-CoV-2 variants and their possible impact on laboratory testing.

 Does ARUP have a SARS-CoV-2 sequencing test available to order?
 What steps is ARUP taking to identify major variants and to determine how they impact laboratory testing?